RohanE2/Multiplayer-JDBC/README.md

 # Multiplayer Music Player

-This project is a multiplayer music player application that allows users to play, add, remove, and edit songs.
+This project is a multiplayer music player application that allows users to play, add, remove, and edit songs using JDBC.

 ## Features